gfto/fjfs/readme.txt

-filejoinfs v1.0
+fjfs v1.0

-filejoinfs is a FUSE module that allows several files to be joined into one.
+fjfs is a FUSE module that allows several files to be virtually joined into one.

 To compile the program run "make".